Atom Learning logo

 Primary school girl in a green checked school uniform summer dress writing attentively on a piece of paper on the desk in front of her.

-If your child is taking the 11 plus for entry to a selective secondary school, they will likely be tested on their vocabulary knowledge.
-Vocabulary is usually assessed in English or verbal reasoning tests, or a combination of both.
+Is your child taking the 11 plus exam for entry to a grammar or independent school?
+It's highly likely they'll be tested on their vocabulary knowledge.
+Vocabulary is usually assessed through English tests, verbal reasoning, or a mix of both.

 Vocabulary in 11+ English

-Most eleven plus exams include an English test.
+Most 11 plus exams include an English test.
 This normally involves a reading comprehension task and in some cases, creative writing.

 In reading comprehension questions, children will be tested on their ability to make inferences, deduce based on given evidence, rephrase, and summarise a passage.
 In creative writing tasks, children will be assessed on the extent of their vocabulary and its purpose within the text, as well as the accuracy of their spelling.